The Baal Shem Tov, or Besht — the founder of Chasidism —

 L'ilui Nishmat Azriel Godel ben Efraim Halevi v'Yedidyah

-The omer count is made starting the evening of each day – when the count happens at night the blessing is said and when the count happens during the daytime the blessing is not said.
+The omer count can be made starting from the evening of each day (specifically from when the stars come out).
+At night the blessing is said, but traditionally, when the count happens during the daytime (or if one has already missed counting for one whole day) the blessing is not said.
 Here's the blessing:

 more for the Omer: